Shrimp

 More narrow definitions may be restricted to Caridea, to smaller species of either of the aforementioned groups, or only the marine species.
 Under a broader definition, shrimp may be synonymous with prawn, covering stalk-eyed swimming crustaceans with long, narrow muscular tails (abdomens), long whiskers (antennae), and slender, biramous legs.
 They swim forward by paddling the swimmerets on the underside of their abdomens, although their escape response is typically repeated flicks with the tail, driving them backwards very quickly ("lobstering").
 Crabs and lobsters have strong walking legs, whereas shrimp typically have thin, fragile legs which they use primarily for perching.

 Shrimp are widespread and abundant.
 There are thousands of species adapted to a wide range of habitats, both freshwater and marine; they can be found feeding near the seafloor on most coasts and estuaries, as well as in rivers and lakes.
 They play important roles in the food chain and are an important food source for larger animals ranging from fish to whales; to escape predators, some species flip off the seafloor and dive into the sediment.
 They usually live from one to seven years.
 Shrimp are often solitary, though they can form large schools during the spawning season.

-Being one of the more popular shellfish eaten, the muscular tails of many forms of shrimp are eaten by humans, and they are widely caught and farmed for human consumption.
-Commercially important shrimp species support an industry worth 50 billion dollars a year, and in 2010 the total commercial production of shrimp was nearly 7 million tonnes.
-Shrimp farming became more prevalent during the 1980s, particularly in China, and by 2007 the harvest from shrimp farms exceeded the capture of wild shrimp.
-Excessive bycatch and overfishing (from wild shrimperies) is a significant concern, and waterways may suffer from pollution when they are used to support shrimp farming.
+Being one of the more popular shellfish eaten, the muscular tails of many forms of shrimp are eaten by humans, and they are widely caught or farmed for human consumption.
+It is estimated that about 440 billion farmed shrimp, and about 25 trillion wild shrimp, are slaughtered annually.
+Excessive bycatch and overfishing (from wild shrimperies) is a significant concern, and waterbodies may suffer from pollution when they are used to support shrimp farming.